Vikms95/react-shop-cart/planning/notes.md

  <!-- :make sure fetch's are being done correctly -->
 - Setup image gallery when clicking an Item image(new component ImageGallery) image will lower brightness when hovered and one eye icon will appear
     :how to pass info from Item to App?
-    :make the rest of the screen brightness lower :make the rest of the screen unclickable
+        :check if the object passed by CurrentGameInfo is the desired one :make the rest of the screen brightness lower :make the rest of the screen unclickable
         :if the rest of the screen is clicked, close the modal